Courses

 How to Backup NAS to Cloud Backup

-If your NAS doesn’t have a backup manager or the cloud storage service you want to use isn’t compatible with the built-in software, you’ll have to make your NAS backup with the cloud storage service itself.
+If your NAS doesn’t have a backup manager or the cloud storage service you want to use isn’t compatible with the built-in software, you’ll have to make your NAS cloud backup with the cloud storage service itself.
 This varies depending on the service, but with our favorite backup service, IDrive (read our IDrive review), it’s done like this.

 Your backup won’t be able to run if you need more storage in IDrive or you disconnect your computer from your NAS, including when the computer is turned off.
 Make sure your NAS capacity doesn’t exceed your IDrive storage allowance and that you use the computer regularly to ensure your NAS is backed up.